-WASHINGTON, DC – Dr. Neal Dunn (FL-02) released the following statement in response to President Trump’s Joint Address to Congress:
+WASHINGTON, DC – Dr. Neal Dunn (FL-02) released the following statement regarding the release of the Trump Administration’s tax reform plan outline:

 Florida’s Second District is home to extensive row crops, peanuts, cotton, cattle, dairy, poultry and some of the most productive forests in the nation.
 The agriculture industry is an integral part of the economy in the Second District.